-Several other business developments alreadyt operate in Douglas Park, including the Long Beach Exchange, the Terminal and and Virgin Orbit's headquarters.
-It's also home to Mercedes-Benz USA's West Coast headquarters.

-Airway Office Park has been designed with the changing workforce in mind, said Richard Lewis, who leads Urbana Development, which is building the project.
+Several other business developments already operate in Douglas Park, including the Long Beach Exchange, the Terminal and Virgin Orbit's headquarters.
+It's also home to Mercedes-Benz USA's West Coast with the changing workforce in mind, said Richard Lewis, who leads Urbana Development, which is building the project.